 - Vitola: Petite Robusto

-The cigar itself is a great size (I do love the Petite Robusto vitola!), although the band takes up almost a third of the total cigar.
-The wrapper is a great dark espresso brown with a few splotches here and there, and is quite bumpy and rough to the touch.
+The cigar itself is a great size, although the band takes up almost a third of the total cigar.
+The wrapper is a great dark espresso brown with a few splotches here and there and is quite bumpy and rough to the touch.
 It is extremely hard when squeezed, with almost no give at all.
 The wrapper has very little smell to it, but I did notice some coffee and a bit of pepper.
-Predraw notes were a strong leather, with some chocolate and pepper.
+Cold draw includes strong leather, with some chocolate and pepper.

-The First Third opens with a Strong spice that made my tongue and back of my throat tingle nicely.
+The first third opens with a strong spice that made my tongue and back of my throat tingle nicely.
 Leather is the dominant flavor, but there is some espresso and in the mix as well.
-The spice disperses quite a bit after the first 8th of the cigar or so, but the above flavors remain, along with a sweetish undertone.
+The spice disperses quite a bit after the first eight of the cigar or so, but the above flavors remain, along with a sweet undertone.

-The Final Third was basically just a combination of all of the above flavors.
-No real changes at all other then the fact that the strength increased quite a bit towards the very end of the cigar.
+The final third is basically just a combination of all of the above flavors.
+No real changes at all other than the fact that the strength increases quite a bit towards the very end of the cigar.
 A nice ending, but nothing new.

 - The biggest problem for someone wanting to buy this specific vitola is the price, and the conversion rate.
-One location I found (Non Plus Ultra Cigar Shop, email is Sasja@jvanhorssen.com) had them priced at £85 per box (so about $135, or $13.50 each), while another vendor (Fox of Saint James, website HERE) was about £12.00 each ($19.00) or about £120.00 ($190) per box of ten (Although they are one sale for £100/box until Friday).
-And that does not include shipping of about $35.
+One location I found had them priced at £85 per box ($135), while another vendor lists them for about £12.00 ($19.00) and that does not include shipping of about $35.

 - I smoked a couple of the new Oliva Serie V Maduro 2010 to compare it to, and I have to say, I liked the Edición Europa quite a bit better.
 It was stronger, a bit more flavorful, and overall just a better cigar.

-- Final Smoking Time was 1 Hour and 15 Minutes.
+- Final smoking time was one hour and 15 minutes.